-In most cases, course syllabi will be posted on the website by the beginning of each trimester.
+In most cases, course syllabi will be posted on the website one month prior to the beginning of each semester.
 Many assignments are often due before the workshop or seminar begins.
 Therefore, as soon as possible, the student should examine the syllabi and begin working on pre-seminar assignments.
 Students are responsible for getting the assignments to the professors in the requested format on the due date listed in the syllabus.